A Cajun dish of fish fillets cooked in a buttery white sauce served over a scoop of hot rice is what this Fish Court-Bouillon is all about.

-On one of my last visits to Kaplan, I picked up some catfish from my friends, James and Patricia LeDoux, who have a crab and fishing business.
-They started fishing at White Lake 3 years ago to supplement their income then they went full-time when James was laid off after 35 years of working in the oil field.
-They are precious people I've come to know and love while attending the same church.
+On one of my visits to Kaplan, Louisiana, I picked up some catfish from my friends, James and Patricia LeDoux, who have a crab and fishing business.
+This started to supplement their income for their growing family, and it is now a full-time business.

-First, lightly season the fish with some "Slap Ya Mama" seasoning then melt butter in a large heavy skillet.
+First, lightly season the fish with some seasoning, then melt butter in a large, heavy skillet.

 Add vegetables stirring often without browning them.